×

 • Certain drugs: Anaemia is a side effect of some medications because they can cause hemolysis or interfere with the production of red blood cells.

-Normal range of haemoglobin
+Normal Range of Haemoglobin

-Haemoglobin levels are determined by a blood test performed by a qualified healthcare professional and are expressed in grams per deciliter (g/dL).When a person’s haemoglobin levels fall below the usual ranges, they are diagnosed with low haemoglobin.
+Haemoglobin levels are determined by a blood test performed by a qualified healthcare professional and are expressed in grams per deciliter (g/dL).
+When a person’s haemoglobin levels fall below the usual ranges, they are diagnosed with low haemoglobin.

 The subsequent actions can effectively raise haemoglobin levels and advance general well-being:

-Green leafy vegetables : Rich in iron, folate, and vitamin C, leafy greens like broccoli, spinach, and kale are necessary for the production of haemoglobin.
+Green leafy vegetables: Rich in iron, folate, and vitamin C, leafy greens like broccoli, spinach, and kale are necessary for the production of haemoglobin.
 Red blood cell formation is aided by iron, and cell division is aided by folate.
 Incorporate bell peppers, broccoli, tomatoes, berries, and citrus fruits (oranges and lemons) into your meals.
 Vitamin C improves the body’s ability to absorb iron, which facilitates iron utilisation.

-Beans and Legumes: Rich in iron, protein, and folate,beans and legumes include kidney beans, chickpeas, and lentils.
+Beans and Legumes: Rich in iron, protein, and folate, beans and legumes include kidney beans, chickpeas, and lentils.
 Haemoglobin levels can be raised considerably by including these plant-based protein sources in your diet.

 Red Meat: Heme iron is found in red meat, particularly in lean cuts like lamb and beef, which the body can readily absorb.
 Heme iron is necessary for the synthesis of haemoglobin.

-Fish and shellfish are among the seafood and poultry that contain iron and vitamin B12, both of which are essential for healthy haemoglobin levels.
+Seafood: Fish and shellfish are among the seafood and poultry that contain iron and vitamin B12, both of which are essential for healthy haemoglobin levels.
 Include lean poultry cuts and a variety of heart-healthy fish, such as tuna, salmon, and sardines, because they are rich in omega-3 fatty acids.

-Whole grains and fortified cereals:Ensuring that whole grains and fortified cereals are high in essential nutrients such as iron is crucial.
-These fortified foods are tasty and convenient ways to boost your haemoglobin levels.
+Whole grains and fortified cereals: Ensuring that whole grains and fortified cereals are high in essential nutrients, such as iron, is crucial.
+These fortified foods are a tasty and convenient way to boost your haemoglobin levels.

-Fruits: Eating apples, berries, pomegranates can help to maintain and increase blood haemoglobin levels.Also , consuming fruits rich in vitamin C like grapefruits, oranges and lemons also help with haemoglobin levels.Vitamin C and other antioxidants present in these fruits help in absorption of iron and in turn helping in haemoglobin production.
+Fruits: Eating apples, berries, and pomegranates can help maintain and increase blood hemoglobin levels.
+Additionally, consuming fruits rich in vitamin C, such as grapefruits, oranges, and lemons, also helps maintain healthy haemoglobin levels.
+Vitamin C and other antioxidants present in these fruits help in the absorption of iron and, in turn, help in haemoglobin production.

 The following actions can be taken at home to maintain appropriate haemoglobin levels: